casper-network/docs/source/docs/casper/glossary/G.md

 The state of the virtual machine at the beginning of the blockchain.

+## Groups {#groups}
+The Groups feature provides access control to a contract's runtime context.
+It is used only once to restrict the use of the constructor entry_point, which sets up necessary data storage in the contract context.

 ## Global state {#global-state}

 When thinking of a [blockchain](B.md#blockchain) as a decentralized computer, the global state is its memory state.